apache/mxnet/docs/tutorials/control_flow/ControlFlowTutorial.md

 The inputs of the `body` function have two parts: `data` is a slice of an array (if there is only one input array in `foreach`) or a list of slices (if there are a list of input arrays); `states` are the arrays from the previous iteration.
 The outputs of the `body` function also have two parts: `outputs` is an array or a list of arrays; `states` is the computation states of the current iteration. `outputs` from all iterations are concatenated as the outputs of `foreach`.

-The pseudocode below illustrates the execution of `foreach`.
+The following pseudocode illustrates the execution of `foreach`.

 ```python
 def foreach(body, data, init_states):